wwwted/ndb-cluster-workshop/labs/Lab_5_bench.md

 	Number of clients running queries: 6
 	Average number of queries per client: 100
 ```
+Now it should complete successfully, you can re-run the bechmark multiple time and look at data in ndbinfo tables described below.
-During benchmark, look at memoryusage until this stop growing:
+During benchmark, look at memoryusage until this stop growing.
 ```
 mysql> select node_id, memory_type, (used/total)*100 as "Used Memory %" from ndbinfo.memoryusage;
 ```